Hellifield railway station: History

-In April 1977 the main station building was designated as a Grade II listed building.
+In April 1977, the main station building was designated as a Grade II listed building.

-By the late 1980s the main buildings and canopies were in very poor condition and under threat of demolition, but following a £500,000 cash injection from British Rail in conjunction with English Heritage and the Railway Heritage Trust, they were refurbished and returned to private commercial use.
+By the late 1980s, the main buildings and canopies were in very poor condition and under threat of demolition; following a £500,000 cash injection from British Rail, in conjunction with English Heritage and the Railway Heritage Trust, they were refurbished and returned to private commercial use.
 Trains to and from Carlisle also started calling again in May 1995 to further encourage use of the station and its newly restored amenities.

 Between 2005 and 2008, the station was used as the operating base for Kingfisher Railtours' Dalesman steam-hauled charter trains over the Settle-Carlisle Line.
 Facilities on offer to the travelling public at the station include the Long Drag cafe & gift shop and a heritage room used to exhibit items and photographs connected to the Settle-Carlisle route.

 The station is also still used by special trains and steam-hauled railway tours as a water stop and traction changeover point.
 It has also undergone further structural refurbishment in the summer of 2013, with Network Rail carrying out £500,000 of work on the Grade II listed buildings to repair/replace the glazing and repaint the canopies.
-The station has full step-free access, via a subway with inclined ramp from the main entrance.
-Train running information can be obtained from timetable posters or by telephone, with digital PIS screens due to be installed in the autumn of 2019 (along with a ticket machine) as part of a rolling station upgrade programme by the train operator Northern.